LingAdeu/bangkok-airbnb-review-exploration/README.md

 ```
 3. Run my Jupyter Notebook file (`*.ipynb`) in src folder to reproduce the analysis.

+## Tableau Public URL

+> [!IMPORTANT]
+> This project also includes data visualization in Tableau for audience with a wider range of backgrounds.
+The Tableau story can be accessed [here](www.google.com).

 ## Feedback
 If you have suggestions for improvements, feel free to contact me here: